Dick Donald

 Richard MacNaughton Donald (20 February 1911 – 30 December 1993) was a Scottish footballer, businessman and football administrator.
-He is best known for his time as Chairman of Aberdeen Football Club during the club's most successful period in the 1980s, but he was also an important figure in the family firm, which operated cinemas, theatres and dancehalls in Aberdeen.
-He was inducted into the Aberdeen FC "Hall of Fame" as one of the founding members in 2003.
+He is best known for his time as Chairman of Aberdeen during the club's most successful period in the 1980s, but he was also an important figure in the family firm, which operated cinemas, theatres and dancehalls in Aberdeen.
+He was inducted into the Aberdeen "Hall of Fame" as one of the founding members in 2003.

 Early life

 Donald was born in Aberdeen, the youngest of four brothers.
 Their father, James F Donald, ran a popular dancing academy in the city, and each of the boys was taught to dance, and to teach dancing.
 Donald senior expanded the family business by opening a chain of cinemas, and also owned His Majesty's Theatre and an ice rink in the city.
 Each of the brothers played a part in the family business, with Peter going on to become chairman of the Howard and Wyndham theatre group, which ran 18 theatres across the UK.
 During Dick Donald's playing career (see below), he was also manager of the Cinema House cinema, and was popular among his playing colleagues for the number of tickets he could provide.